phunware/maas-mapping-ios-sdk/README.md

 ### Location

-If the user is on-site and has associated with the venue wi-fi network at least once they will be able to fetch their current location.
+If the user is on site and has associated with the venue's Wi-Fi network at least once, they will be able to fetch their current location on the map.
 The location is displayed as blue dot on the map view.

 ### Navigation